barabo/swm-dd-demo/docs/ehr-users.md

 ### Installing the Companion Library

 There is a companion library that is distributed through `npm`.
+The full documentation is [here](https://github.com/barabo/swm-dd-demo/tree/main/lib#smart-web-messaging-client-library).

 Install it using the following command:

 ```bash
 npm install --save swm-client-lib